Frequently asked questions (FAQs)

 A. Eligibility is based on several criteria:

-- Thrivent Federal Credit Union members must be registered for our Online Banking services with eligible checking, share accounts, and money market accounts.
+- Thrivent Credit Union members must be registered for our Online Banking services with eligible checking, share accounts, and money market accounts.

 - The Mobile Deposit Service also requires the acceptance of the Mobile Deposit Services Addendum to Online and Mobile Banking Agreement.